SignalFire’s Creator Economy Market Map

 • Selling Newsletters / ebooks.
 Substack allows writers to monetize their newsletters.
 It allows journalists and others to build independent audiences and set a subscription fee for their newsletters.
 Top writers are able to make $50-100k/year with Substack.
 All you need is 400 subscribers paying $10/month or 800 subscribers paying $5/month.
 One such top writer is Luke O’Neil and his popular newsletter Hell World, where he reports the distressing day-to-day American life with a unique stream-of-consciousness style.

-SignalFire’s Head of Content Josh Constine’s Substack newsletter page
+Josh Constine’s Substack newsletter

 • Selling Merchandise.
 The largest players in this space are Fanjoy and Teespring, which help creators sell apparel and officially integrates with YouTube, Instagram, and Twitch.
 Others include DFTBA, Represent, and CrowdMade.
 There are many other companies in this space that do not integrate with the large platforms like MerchLabs and Instaco.
 While super-fans may buy merchandise from time to time, it is often not a reliable source of income for the creators because it is not something that fans will repeatedly purchase.